Affiliate disclosure: This post contains no paid placement.

 Thiès (~70 km from Dakar, 1 hour)

 Senegal's third city.
-The Manufacture de Tapisseries (tapestry workshop) makes large-format woven artworks based on Senegalese artists' designs — the only such workshop in West Africa and one of the country's genuinely distinctive cultural institutions.
-Allow 45–60 minutes.
-Arrange a visit in advance [VERIFY: current visiting arrangements].
+The Manufacture de Tapisseries (tapestry workshop) weaves large-format artworks from Senegalese artists' designs — the only workshop of its kind in West Africa and one of the country's genuinely distinctive institutions.
+Allow 45–60 minutes, and arrange a visit in advance.

 Lompoul Desert (~200 km from Dakar)

-A small dune field east of the N2, with tented camps (Ecolodge de Lompoul) for overnight stays.
-On a Dakar–Saint-Louis road trip, Lompoul makes a natural first night — drive from Dakar (3–3.5 hours), sleep in a Saharan tent at sunset, continue to Saint-Louis the next morning (1.5 hours).
+A small dune field east of the N2, with tented camps (Ecolodge de Lompoul) for an overnight.
+On a Dakar–Saint-Louis run it makes a natural first night — drive from Dakar (3–3.5 hours), sleep in a Saharan tent at sunset, finish to Saint-Louis the next morning (1.5 hours).

 The turn-off is clearly signed; the camp is 10 km off the main road on a dirt track.
 [BOOKING_LINK: Ecolodge de Lompoul]